joacar/MSBuildLab/README.md

 Add `Version.props` and `Version.targets` to suitable directory and import props and targets from respective root files.
 Example belows assumes the two files are in the root directory.

-To set the `RevisionId` from example environment variable on other build system, simple add it as parameter `dotnet build -c Release -p:RevisionId=$(APPVEYOR_BUILD_BNUMBER)` or update the `Version.targets` file.
+To set the `RevisionId` from example environment variable on other build system, simple add it as parameter `dotnet build -c Release -p:RevisionId=$(APPVEYOR_BUILD_NUMBER)` or update the `Version.targets` file.

 ```xml
 <!-- Directory.Build.props -->